Sigil-Ebook/Sigil/docs/Building_on_Linux.md

 SIGIL_ICON_SCALE_FACTOR - Valid values: 1.0 to 3.0.
 The default value (with no variable set) is 1.8.
 Sigil scales its menu icons based on font-size.
 This can sometimes result in icons being a bit too large (or too small) depending on the system Qt theme.
 Use this variable to tweak the icon size if deemed necessary. **(Only works with Sigil v0.9.7 and earlier; v0.9.8 has a preference setting to adjust icons)**

-SKIP_SIGIL_UPDATE_CHECK - Defining this variable (to any value) will cause Sigil to skip its online check for a newer version.
+SIGIL_SKIP_UPDATE_CHECK - Defining this variable (to any value) will cause Sigil to skip its online check for a newer version.

 The Sigil launch script also sets a SIGIL_SHARE_PREFIX environment variable, but it is automatically set to be the same as the cmake SHARE_INSTALL_PREFIX build-time option.
 It would be unwise to change this environment variable.
 Use the SIGIL_EXTRA_ROOT environment variable instead, if you need to alter the location of Sigil's support files after building Sigil.